meshawi/Pharmacy-Management-System/README.md

 ## Conclusion

 The Pharmacy Management System project showcases the application of various web development technologies and concepts learned during the CS50 course.
 It provides a comprehensive solution for managing a pharmacy's operations, including user management, product inventory, order processing, and reporting.
 This project highlights the importance of careful planning, modular design, and attention to detail in software development.

-Feel free to check out the video demo for a detailed walkthrough of the project's features and functionality: [[\[Video Demo URL HERE](https://youtu.be/UHP_piUqtEw)].

----

 Thank you for reviewing my final project. **This was CS50!**